Lili Chen

 pdf / website / code

-We explore the possibility that LLMs could improve without external data, via asymmetric self-play: by generating their own questions as a proposer and answering them as a solver.
+We explore the possibility that LLMs could improve without external data, via asymmetric self-play: by generating their own questions as proposers and answering them as solvers.

 Maximizing Confidence Alone Improves Reasoning